Advanced Access 2013, 2016 snd 2019 Training Courses

 DMW’s Advanced Microsoft Access courses are for anyone wishing to further their ambition to set up a fully functional, relational database, possibly to be used concurrently by colleagues.

-Also, the courses should suit anyone who has inherited a database from someone else and who needs techniques for understanding how the database works and for assessing what it might take to revise or extend it.
+Also, the courses should suit anyone who has inherited a database and who needs techniques for understanding how the database works and for assessing what it might take to revise or extend it.

 Every course DMW presents is tailored to our client's needs.
 At the advanced level, topics are likely to be drawn from those in this list.

 Development Considerations Addressing issues database developers often have to face; separating needs from wishes; naming conventions.

 Referential Integrity Relationship design; cascading updates; cascading deletes.

 Multi-user Databases Setting up a database for multiple users on a LAN (local area network—split FE (front end) and BE (back end) databases.